ryan-kp-miller/The-Drink-Almanac-API/go_api/README.md

   - [ ] Update delete user method to also delete any favorites associated with that user
     - [ ] Add DeleteFavorites method that takes a slice of id strings and deletes those favorites
     - [ ] Add favorite store field to UserService
-  - [ ] Update existing endpoints to use user authorization (access tokens)
-    - [ ] GET /favorite (remove endpoint for retrieving all favorites for all users)
-    - [ ] POST /favorite
-    - [ ] DELETE /favorite
   - [ ] Add endpoint for retrieving drink data
 - [ ] More tests for new code
   - [ ] `UserService.Login`
   - [ ] `UserHandlers.Login`
 - [ ] Add better logging
 - [ ] Swagger docs
-- [ ] Deploy API
+- [ ] Deploy API using Terraform
-  - Terraform?
   - [ ] Set up CI/CD for automatically deploying changes
 - [ ] Add code coverage badge to repo's README
 - [ ] Update frontend to use new drink endpoint
-- [ ] Move auth validation from handlers to a middleware
 - [ ] Add `create_ts` for users and favorites